HCL-TECH-SOFTWARE/connections-doc/README.md

 ## Contributing

 Bug reports on **product documentation** and pull requests are welcome on GitHub at https://github.com/HCL-TECH-SOFTWARE/connections-doc.
 This is the Connections 8 on-premises and Connections MT product documentation site, not a product support platform.
-All bug reports and pull requests must pertain to product documentation.
+All bug reports and pull requests must pertain to the product documentation.

-Updates may be performed only to markdown files under **connections-doc/src_8 or scr_mt**.
+Updates should be performed only to the markdown files in the following folders
+- v8
+- v8-cr1
+- v8-cr2
+- v8-cr3
+- v8-cr4
+- v8-cr5

 ### Updating the documentation and validating changes